mit-unicycle/mit-unicycle/docs/building/manufacturing.md

 As you can observe in the section explaining the assembly of the model, we needed spacers with the same inner diameter as the ball bearing to ensure a good fit between the ball bearings.

-The accompanying design picture, illustrates the dimensions of one of these spacers. **Please note that we used spacers of various sizes, because the length of those depend on the number of spacing plates used, but we are presenting only one blueprint as the only difference lies in the height of the spacers.**
+The accompanying design picture, illustrates the dimensions of one of these spacers. **Please note that we used spacers of various sizes, because the length of those depend on the number of spacing plates used, but we are presenting only one blueprint as the only difference lies in the height of the spacers.
+We used 9mm spacers, but since it's really small parts you can try to print different sized spacers.**

-//todo add the list of size of the spacer we use

 ![Alt text](../images/Manufacturing_images/general_spacer.png)